SungHoonHa/SunghoonHa.github.io/_pages/experience.md

 * **System Reliability:** Conducted pre-flight and in-flight inspections of complex avionic and mechanical systems.
 * **Operational Engineering:** Developed a profound understanding of system redundancy and failure mode effects through real-world aviation operations.
 * **Detailed Link:** For more information on my military service and aviation background, please visit the **[Military]({{ '/military/' | relative_url }})** page.

----

-### **🏆 Academic Recognition**
-* **Department Valedictorian:** Ranked at the top of the Department of Aerospace and Mechanical Engineering at Korea Aerospace University.
-* **Hanjin Group Academic Excellence Scholarship:** Awarded for maintaining superior academic standing throughout the undergraduate program.